jquirossoto/node-typescript-express-ecs/README.md

 2. ```npm run start:watch```

 ## How to run the application in a container
-Asumming that you executed the "How to run the application" procedure up to the step 4, to run the application in a container execute the following steps:
+Asumming that you executed the [How to run the application](#how-to-run-the-application) procedure up to the step 4, to run the application in a container execute the following steps:

 1. Reset the database connection.
 For communication between containers, you need to use the container name as the host instead of localhost.
 ```